zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 The following code demonstrates how an ISR can offload the printing of error messages to the system workqueue.
-Note that if the ISR attempts to resubmit the work item while it is still pending, the work item is left unchanged and the associated error message will not be printed.
+Note that if the ISR attempts to resubmit the work item while it is still queued, the work item is left unchanged and the associated error message will not be printed.

 .. code-block:: c